-Instagram Isn’t Happy With Sofia Richie’s Pink Mini Dress Bathroom Pic
+Instagram Isn’t Happy With Sofia Richie’s Pink Minidress Bathroom Pic

 Sofia Richie appears to have caused a stir.
-As The Inquisitr recently reported, the model and girlfriend to Scott Disick took to Instagram yesterday in a sexy pink mini dress that accompanied unusual surrounds: Sofia was posing in an Italian bathroom, with beautiful tiled-blue floors matching walls around her.
+As The Inquisitr recently reported, the model and girlfriend to Scott Disick took to Instagram yesterday in a sexy pink minidress that accompanied unusual surroundings.
+Sofia was posing in an Italian bathroom with a beautiful blue tile floor matching the walls around her.
 The snaps definitely ticked boxes for reminding fans that this girl travels in style, but not everyone seems to have responded positively to the update.

-Fans have been taking to the comments section with what seems to be a little backlash – much of the slamming seemed to be a result of Sofia’s caption: the 20-year-old had inferred that her European destination is so stunning, even the restrooms have a certain beauty.
+Fans have been taking to the comments section with what seems to be a little backlash, and much of the slamming seemed to be a result of Sofia’s caption.
+The 20-year-old had inferred that her European destination is so stunning, even the restrooms have a certain beauty.

 “Not if you’re poor and you actually have to pay $85 cents to use them,” one fan wrote with 60 others agreeing.